 In the event a new Executive Director must be hired under State employment, the Council Chair, Vice Chair, and DSE Representative will be members of the interview panel and will make the final determination regarding who will be hired for the position.
 In the event the Chair or Vice Chair is unavailable to participate in the hiring process, another Council member may serve on their behalf.

-Each year, during the month of February, the Executive Director (ED) will be evaluated according to established work performance standards (WPS) that have been agreed upon by the Chair, Vice-Chair, Executive Director, and staff supervisor through State employment.
+Each year, during the month of February, the Executive Director (ED) will be evaluated according to established work performance standards (WPS) that have been agreed upon by the Executive Team and DSE Chief.
 These signatures shall be in effect for as long as the work performance standards do not change for the ED.
 If any changes are made at any time, new signatures will be documented to establish agreement with all work performance standards/expectations.

 The ED may not be evaluated unless designated parties are all in agreement with established WPS.
 The evaluation will include reasonable goals to ensure growth and improvement according to the established job elements in the WPS.
-This written evaluation will be kept confidential from all other parties, including the public, and maintained by the DSE in a personnel file designated to the staff person named as Executive Director.
+This written evaluation will be kept confidential from all other parties, including the public, and maintained by the DSE in a personnel file designated to the person named as Executive Director.
 This may be made available to the current Chair and/or Chairperson of the NV SILC, and/or the DSE representative as requested, but will not be shared with any other parties at any time.
 By accepting the authoritative positions named in this process, you agree to these terms for purposes of confidentiality.
-The only other person who may access these records is the named staff person on file serving in the role as Executive Director.
+The only other person who may access these records is the named person on file serving in the role as Executive Director.